Reports: Taliban seize key Afghan border crossing with Iran

 On Sunday, the Taliban seized control of several districts from fleeing Afghan forces, several hundred of whom fled across the border into Tajikistan.

 Since mid-April, when President Joe Biden announced the end to Afghanistan’s “forever war,” the Taliban have made strides throughout the country.

-But their most significant gains have been in the northern half of the country, a traditional stronghold of the U.S.-allied warlords who helped defeat the Taliban in 2001.
+But their most significant gains have been in the north, a traditional stronghold of the U.S.-allied warlords who helped defeat the Taliban in 2001.
+In Badakhshan province, many districts fell without a fight.
+The consulates of Turkey and Russia have reportedly closed in Mazar-e-Sharif, the capital of northern Balkh province, and Afghanistan’s fourth-largest city.

 The Taliban now control roughly a third of all 421 districts and district centers in Afghanistan.
+Their victories are also putting pressure on provincial cities and taking away government control of key transportation routes.

+Islam Qala made headlines in February, when a massive fire erupted following an explosion of a fuel tanker.
+At least 20 people were injured and hundreds of trucks lined up at the crossing carrying natural gas and fuel were engulfed in the blaze.
+It took firefighters from both countries three days to put out.
+There was no suggestion of Taliban involvement in the explosion.

 Faiez reported from Kabul, Afghanistan.
 Associated Press writer Nasser Karimi in Tehran, Iran, contributed to this report.